akamhy/imagedominantcolor/README.md

 It can take any input image and tell the dominant color in image.
 It does not uses k-means clustering for detecting dominant color but instead quantize the individual pixels and calculates the statistical mode of the quantized values.
 And yes, it works!

-ImageDominantColor does not depend on numpy unlike most of the algrithms for the same task and is also fast and minimalist.
+ImageDominantColor does not depend on numpy unlike most of the other implementations for the same task and is also fast and minimalist.

 What ImageDominantColor is not?